praerie/notes/Chapter-2.md

 When communicating with other groups, it is important to do so on an appropriate point of the spectrum, as they may not share your assumptions about terminology.

+## Section 2.6: Pre-Production: An Overview

+Pre-production, AKA "pre-pro" or "pre-prod," is the planning phase.

+During pre-production, the full scope of work is defined and possible points of failure are identified.

+### On the art side

+The goal of the art department during pre-production is to _identify the visual style_ of the film or game.
+This may include:
+* creating concept artwork on paper and in digital painting software,
+* building test assets,
+* shooting footage in the lot and brainstorming with some visual treatments,
+* and **pre-visualization**&mdash;the process of creating animations or still images to help define the way in which a movie will be shot and the visual elements it will require.

+Most of this work takes the form of _storyboards_ and _concept sketches_.

+**Technical Artists** (TAs) and **Technical Directors** (TDs), who have both artistic sensibility and the ability to script, are invaluable when artists require ad hoc tools during pre-production.